nordic-rse/nordic-rse.github.io/content/blog/2026-07-30-rse-survey-analysis.md

   <p><strong>Key finding:</strong> Many projects depend on a small number of knowledgeable developers, and relatively few have succession or departure plans in place.</p>
 </div>

-## What respondents want from a Nordic-RSE institute
+## What respondents want from a potential future Nordic-RSE institute

-Respondents were also asked how Nordic-RSE could support community engagement and knowledge transfer.
+Respondents were also asked how a potential future Nordic-RSE institute could support community engagement and knowledge transfer.
 The most common answer was organising conferences, workshops, and similar events, selected by **86.7%**.

 When asked what tasks a Nordic-RSE institute should take on, respondents most often selected advocacy for research software towards politicians and decision makers (**71.7%**), community engagement and training (**70.0%**), and promotion of RSE career paths (**70.0%**).